 Car loan agreements are contracts between a financial institution or car dealership and someone purchasing a vehicle.
 A car loan agreement outlines any stipulations for the person to buy the car, along with detailed information about how many monthly payments he must make to the bank or dealership and the amounts of each of those payments.
 If you determine that the monthly payments are more than you can handle or that you no longer need the car, you can break a car loan agreement with some creative thinking.

 Review Your Vehicle Loan Agreement

-Check the date and clauses of your car loan agreement.
+The date and clauses of your car loan agreement are extremely important.
 If you signed the agreement within the past few days, the agreement may not yet be officially signed by the loan officer.
 In addition, your car loan agreement likely indicates the number of days from the date of the contract that the buyer has to use a clause in the car loan agreement to cancel the contract; typically, you have five days.
-Canceling your agreement before it gets started is the easiest way to break a car loan agreement, as there is less paperwork and fewer penalties.
+This is rare, however, so your loan agreement may not have this clause.

 When a dealership asks for the car back, call your finance company immediately and tell a bank representative that the dealership wants the car back and that the loan is canceled; ask the bank representative to end any daily interest accruals as of that date.